redhat-openshift-ecosystem/operator-pipelines/docs/users/community-operators-troubleshooting.md

 ### <a id="detect-changes"></a>detect-changes
 The pipeline may fail at this stage due to the following reasons:
-1.	<b>Changing Only Non-Operator Files:</b> If the PR attempts to modify files like ci.yaml without making changes to operator files, the pipeline will fail.
+1.	<b>Changing Non-Operator Files:</b> If the PR attempts to modify external files outside of targeted operator, the pipeline will fail.
 1.	<b>Affecting Multiple Operators:</b> If the PR impacts more than one operator, it will result in a failure.
 1.	<b>Modifying Existing Bundles:</b> Changes to existing bundles in the PR are not allowed at this stage.
 1.	<b>Deleting Existing Bundles:</b> Deleting bundles is only permissible for FBC-enabled operators.

 Other Failures at this stage are rare.
-To diagnose the issue, review the pipeline logs linked in the PipelineRun summary within the PR.
-If the logs don’t clarify the problem, feel free to ask for assistance in the PR comments.
-Maintainers will assist in identifying and resolving the issue.

-#### <a id="pr-title"></a>Pull Request Title
-Failures at this stage are rare.
 To diagnose the issue, review the pipeline logs linked in the PipelineRun summary within the PR.
 If the logs don’t clarify the problem, feel free to ask for assistance in the PR comments.
 Maintainers will assist in identifying and resolving the issue.

 ### <a id="yaml-lint"></a>yaml-lint